 Andrew’s idea is still in the very early stages, but he believes fishing in the South West is an industry where substantial economic growth could occur if the right ethical business model, innovative ideas and technology were applied.

-The Challenge is open to students, alumni and staff at Plymouth University, colleges in partnership with the University and Combined Universities in Cornwall (CUC).
+The Challenge is open to students, alumni and staff at University of Plymouth, colleges in partnership with the University and Combined Universities in Cornwall (CUC).

 “This is a great competition and it’s wonderful to see how participants benefit from the well thought-out support they get.”